VAGAScom/deadly_serious/README.md

 This relies on [*named pipes*](http://linux.die.net/man/7/fifo) and *Linux processes* to create a program.
 Each component runs as a separate linux process and they exchange information through pipes.

-That means it uses 'mechanical sympathy' with the Operating System, i.e., the S.O. is *part* of the program, it's not something *under* it.
+That means it uses 'mechanical sympathy' with the Operating System, i.e., the O.S. is *part* of the program, it's not something *under* it.

 Unlike [NoFlo](http://noflojs.org), this is not a real engine.
 It "orchestrates" linux processes and pipes to create flow based systems.

 **REQUIRES** Ruby 2.1 and a \*nix based OS (Operating System, tested on *Ubuntu* and *Arch Linux*)

+## Why should I care?

+This is a gem intended to process TONS of data in parallel, ocasionally distributed and with low memory footprint.

+How?
+Two things:

+1 - Data Streams, everything is connected by streams;
+2 - Operating System is _part_ of the system, it's not _under_ it.

+## How it works

+DeadlySerious spawns several processes connected through pipes.
+Each process should do a minor task, transforming or filtering data received from pipe and sending it to the next component.

+A "component", in this context, can be:

+- A class with a "#run(readers:, writers:)" method signature;
+- A lambda (several options here)
+- A shell command, like "sed", "awk", "sort", "join", etc...

+## Pros and Cons

 Overall, it's slower than a normal ruby program (the pipes add some overhead).
 However, there are 4 points where this approach is pretty interesting: